golemfactory/golem-docs/docs/Ncreators/javascript/examples/commands.md

 ### Introduction

 Task Executor methods take a task function as a parameter for each of its methods.
-This function is asynchronous and provides access the WorkContext object that is provided as one of its params.
+This function is asynchronous and provides access to the WorkContext object, which is provided as one of its parameters.

-Task function may be very simple and consist of single command of may be consist of set of steps that include running commands or sending data to and from providers.
+A task function may be very simple, consisting of a single command, or it may consist of a set of steps that include running commands or sending data to and from providers.

 Commands can be run in sequence or can be chained in batches.
-Depending on the way you define your batch you can obtain results of different type.
+Depending on how you define your batch, you can obtain results of different types.

-Following commands are currently available:
+The following commands are currently available:

 | Command     | Available in node.js| Available in web browser |
 | ----------- | :------------------:|:------------------------:|